 In short: it’s about showing consideration to all others on the course at all times.

-All members and visitors must comply with the dress rules of Woodlands Golf Club.
-Members are reminded that they are responsible for the correct attire of their guests and should inform them prior to their visit to the Club.
+Clubhouse dress is smart casual.
+All Members and visitors must comply with the dress rules of Woodlands Golf Club Members are reminded that they are responsible for the conduct of their guests and should inform them prior to their visit to the club.

 Pace of Play

 Play at a Good Pace and Keep Up

 You should always play at a good pace.
 The committee may establish pace of play guidelines that all players should follow.
 It’s a group’s responsibility to keep up with the group in front.
 If they lose a clear hole and delay the group behind, they should invite the group behind to play through, irrespective of the number of players in that group.
 Where a group has not lost a clear hole, but it is apparent that the group behind can play faster, they should also invite the faster moving group to overtake them.

 You should be ready to play as soon as it’s your turn to play.
 When on or near the putting green, leave your bags or carts just off the green on the way to the next tee.
 When the play of a hole has been completed, leave the putting green quickly.